Antoninus Pius: Diplomatic mission to China

 The first group of people claiming to be an ambassadorial mission of Romans to China was recorded in 166 AD by the Hou Hanshu.
 Harper (2017) states that the embassy was likely to be a group of merchants, as many Roman merchants traveled to India and some might have gone beyond, while there are no records of official ambassadors of Rome travelling as far east.
 The group came to Emperor Huan of Han China and claimed to be an embassy from "Andun" (安敦 āndūn; for Anton-inus), "king of Daqin" (Rome).
-As Antoninus Pius died in 161, leaving the empire to his adoptive son Marcus Aurelius (Antoninus), and the envoy arrived in 166, confusion remains about who sent the mission, given that both Emperors were named "Antoninus".
+As Antoninus Pius died in 161, leaving the empire to his adoptive son Marcus Aurelius (Antoninus), and the envoy arrived in 166, confusion remains about who sent the mission, given that both emperors were named "Antoninus".
 The Roman mission came from the south (therefore probably by sea), entering China by the frontier province of Jiaozhi at Rinan or Tonkin (present-day northern Vietnam).
 It brought presents of rhinoceros horns, ivory, and tortoise shell, probably acquired in South Asia.
-The text specifically states that it was the first time there had been direct contact between the two countries.
+The text states explicitly that it was the first time there had been direct contact between the two countries.